in ,

 Storage and Handling

-Pelletized biomass energy requires specialized storage and handling equipment to prevent degradation, moisture, and contamination.
-This can add to the cost of the production process and make it challenging for small-scale producers.
+Pelletized biomass energy demands specialized storage and handling infrastructure to maintain the quality and prevent degradation, moisture, and contamination of the biomass pellets cost.

 Supply Chain Management